kanan-kulkarni-702/kanank2/docs/ScalarDL Analysis and Implementation.md

 **Result:**
 1)	Ledger and auditor certificates have been registered with each other.
 So the ledger and auditor can talk.
 2)	Respective Schema has been loaded (as configured in compose file) in Ledger Container, Auditor Container
-3)	Multiple ports gets exposed like 9901,50051,50052(ledger-envoy) ,9902,40051,40052(scalar-envoy) and much more on that instance
+3)	Multiple ports gets exposed like 9901, 50051, 50052(ledger-envoy) , 9902, 40051, 40052(scalar-envoy) and much more on that instance

- ## C. Registering Contracts/Functions To Scalar DL
+ ## C. Registering Contracts/Functions To ScalarDL

 We are using contracts and functions of ScalarDL.
 The functions are used in case scalarDB operation is successful and DL operation fails.
 We are keeping audit status as 3.
 But if DL operation fails, then control is lost.
 Initially, we are keeping audit status 3, and then after both the operations are successful, we change the status to 1 via the UpdateFunction.